sushmaakoju/research-experience/university-of-new-hampshire/README.md

 ### Development Timeline

-- Work on this project began in January 2025 as a personal research initiative
+- Work on this project began in **January 2025** as a personal research initiative
 - A preliminary draft was submitted for course assessment
 - A complete LaTeX draft has been developed (not publicly shared)
-- External feedback is being sought from Natural Language Understanding experts in the field
+- External feedback is being sought from Natural Language Understanding experts in the field as this project is out of scope of CS 830 and Robotics lab, UNH.

+- My projects that were (done or completed) after September 25th 2024 after which I am not part of any grant funding and as I do not work with the PI of **NSF Award Number: 1846017**.
+All of my works done or completed after Sep 25th 2024, are volunteer works and are presently being reviewed by and may have potential authorship from - Natural Language Understanding experts and is outside scope of the said program/grant award.

+- Any unconsented written distribution of my works after the said deadline of September 25th 2024 and shared with PIs of **NSF Award Number: 1846017** would potentially create unneccessary complications for the party that distributed without consent and awareness of both PI of **NSF Award Number: 1846017** and me.
+I do not work with PI of **NSF Award Number: 1846017** since Sep 25th 2024.

+- **Please refer to my statement of advocacy and disclaimer for more details: <a href="https://github.com/sushmaakoju/research-experience/blob/main/advocacy_statement.md#note">Note on authorship and attributions towards any existing/new grant award/programs/any other works/collaborations.</a>**

+#### Note

+- Anyone contacting you about any of these works, without my authorship and without my explicit consent, please report to sakoju2014@gmail.com for authorship verification.

 ### Academic Context